Our November Featured Libation of the World comes from the island of Santorini, Greece

 What to pair with the wine

-It would be a lovely aperitif, but we did not see it served that way while in Greece.
+It would be a lovely aperitif, but we did not see it served that way in Greece.

 Taking Vinsanto home

-Planning a trip to Greece?
+Are you planning a trip to Greece?
 Check out our Greece Travel Guide here.

 Purchasing Vinsanto at Home